 At March 31, 2016, our existing cash and cash equivalents were not sufficient to fund our current operations for the next 12 months.
-However, as described in Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements for the quarter ended June 30, 2016 included elsewhere in this Quarterly Report, on May 16, 2016, we consummated an underwritten public offering, pursuant to which we issued an aggregate of 2,570,040 registered shares of our common stock at a public sales price of \$4.24 per share and five-year warrants, exercisable at \$5.30 per share, to purchase an aggregate of 2,705,883 shares of our common stock at a public sales price of \$0.01 per warrant share, including shares and warrants issued pursuant to the exercise of the underwriters' over-allotment option, resulting in gross proceeds of approximately \$10.9 million (May 2016 Public Offering).
+However, as described in Note 9, Capital Stock, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2016 included elsewhere in this Quarterly Report, on May 16, 2016, we consummated an underwritten public offering, pursuant to which we issued an aggregate of 2,570,040 registered shares of our common stock at a public sales price of \$4.24 per share and five-year warrants, exercisable at \$5.30 per share, to purchase an aggregate of 2,705,883 shares of our common stock at a public sales price of \$0.01 per warrant share, including shares and warrants issued pursuant to the exercise of the underwriters' over-allotment option, resulting in gross proceeds of approximately \$10.9 million (May 2016 Public Offering).
 Our net proceeds from the May 2016 Public Offering were approximately \$9.5 million after deducting underwriters' commissions and other expenses of the offering.
-Additionally, in February 2015, we entered into the CRADA with the NIH, under which the NIH is fully funding and conducting the initial Phase 2a clinical efficacy and safety of AV-101 in MDD.
-However, we have no current source of revenue to sustain our present activities, and we do not expect to generate revenue until, and unless, we (i) out-license or sell AV-101, a drug rescue NCE, and/or another drug candidate unrelated to AV-101 to third-parties, (ii) enter into license arrangements involving our stem cell technology, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our compounds.
+During the quarter ended December 31, 2016, we received aggregate cash proceeds of \$247,900 from the sale of our common stock and warrants to two accredited investors private placement transactions.
+Further, as described in greater detail in Note 5, Sublicense Fee Receivable and Sublicense Revenue, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2016 included elsewhere in this Quarterly Report, we received a cash payment of \$1.25 million under the BlueRock Therapeutics Agreement in early January 2017.
+Additionally, in February 2015, we entered into the CRADA with the NIH, under which the NIHH is fully funding and conducting the Phase 2a Study.
+However, we have no current source of revenue to sustain our present activities, and we do not expect to generate revenue until, and unless, we (i) out-license or sell AV-101, a drug rescue NCE, and/or another drug candidate unrelated to AV-101 to third-parties, (ii) ente